If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Bubblegloop Swamp

 The early version of Bubblegloop Swamp looked more mountainous than in the final.
-It also takes place at dusk rather than at night.
+It also takes place at dusk rather than at night, owing to the yellow-red gradient skybox instead of a pitch black one with stars.
 This level also appears to be in a fairly primitive state, with many untextured and rough objects.

 Early Final